Leave - Sick

 Granting Sick Leave

-- An agency may grant sick leave only when supported by evidence
+- An agency may grant sick leave only when supported by administratively acceptable

-days or for a lesser period and when determined necessary by the agency,
+days, or for a lesser period and when it is determined necessary,

 an agency may require a medical certificate or other administratively